thma/generic-persistence/README.md

 ## Conclusion

 We have learnt ho use `Data` based Generics to implement a simple persistence library.
-The user of the library will not have to write any boilerplate code.
-The library will generate the SQL statements and the code to convert the database records to Haskell entities.
+The user will not have to write any boilerplate code.
+The library will generate the SQL statements and the code to convert back and forth between the database records and Haskell entities.

 The library is by no means complete.
-It is just a proof of concept.
-But it shows that it is possible to use Generics to eliminate a lot of handwritten code.
+Right now it's just a proof of concept.
+But it shows that it is possible to use Generics to eliminate a lot of handwritten code in the implementation of a persistence library.

 I'm explicitely asking for your feedback here:

 - Do you regard such a persistence API as useful?
 - Do you have any suggestions for improvements?
 - Which feature would you like to see most urgently?